-The agreement may be terminated by Sigma at any time with a 90-day notice or by either party upon an uncured material breach of the other party.
+The agreements may be terminated by Sigma at any time with a 90-day notice or by either party upon an uncured material breach of the other party.
+As a result, actual future milestone payments could be lower than the amounts stated above.
 In the event of any termination, all rights to use our ZFP technology will revert to us, and Sigma will no longer be permitted to practice our ZFP technology or to develop or, except in limited circumstances, commercialize any products derived from our ZFP technology.